-Today marks the 43rd anniversary of the two most tragic Supreme Court decisions in American history, Roe v.
+Today marks the anniversary of the two most tragic Supreme Court decisions in American history, Roe v.
 Wade and Doe v.
 Bolton.
-Those decisions sparked a contentious debate between those who would deny legal protection for babies in the womb, and those who rightly acknowledge that those babies constitute “life” as understood throughout history and affirmed in our Declaration of Independence.
-Tragically, that right has been denied to 58 million unborn children sacrificed on the altar of “choice” since 1973.
+(Pro-lifers around the nation observe Sanctity of Life Sunday this weekend.)
+Those decisions sparked a contentious debate between those who would deny legal protection for babies in the womb and those who rightly acknowledge that those babies constitute “life” as understood throughout history and affirmed in our Declaration of Independence.
+Tragically, that right has been denied to 60 million pre-birth babies sacrificed on the altar of “choice” since 1973.

 Though this issue will never be resolved until the yearly number of abortions is zero, there are encouraging prospects to note as we consider the sanctity of human life.
 And every life saved is a victory.

-A recent poll shows that eight in 10 Americans would restrict abortion to the first trimester, while six in 10 believe it is “morally wrong.”
+More Americans than ever would restrict abortion to the first trimester, while a strong majority believe it is “morally wrong.”
 But far more encouraging is the shift in the spirit of the pro-life movement.
-There are still peaceful marches and strong, quiet vigils of prayer outside of abortion clinics, but there are also Internet outreach efforts, maternity homes, medical pregnancy resource centers and other ministries that are empowering young women to see their true range of options.
+There are still peaceful marches and strong, quiet vigils of prayer outside of abortion clinics, but there are also Internet outreach efforts, maternity homes, crisis pregnancy resource centers, and other ministries that are empowering young women to see their true range of options.

 The same cannot be said for the other side, which exploits women to serve a twisted agenda.